Insurance and pensions

 Finanstilsynet acts as secretariat for the Non-Life Insurance Guarantee Scheme (the Guarantee Scheme).
 The purpose of the Guarantee Scheme is to prevent or reduce losses for private individuals and small and medium-sized enterprises if their insurer is unable to fulfil its obligations.
 The Guarantee Scheme is headed by a board of five members.

 The first payment from the Guarantee Scheme to cover claims against Alpha's Norwegian branch was made in December 2019.
-The Guarantee Scheme made advance compensation payments of approximately NOK 5 million in another 15 cases in 2020 and advanced approximately NOK 1.6 million in 12 cases in 2021.
-The Guarantee Scheme will continue to make advance compensation payments as and when the bankruptcy administrators forward completed compensation cases.
+So far, more than NOK 9 million has been paid.
+The Guarantee Scheme will continue to cover compensation claims as and when the bankruptcy administrators forward completed compensation cases.

 Policyholders who have taken out insurance policies directly from Alpha in Denmark via insurance brokers are not entitled to coverage through the Norwegian Guarantee Scheme.